 well, here's a dilemma...

-the motor brushes but the drum bearing has never seemed to need changing.
+This is machine has otherwise lasted very well.
+I've only just changed the motor brushes but the drum bearing has never seemed to need changing.

 I've just discovered that I could buy the outer drum body: